 |Develop effective content as measured by engagement and impact on revenue.||Drive success in content management, customer engagement, performance analytics, and sales training content.||Commit to infuse sales enablement processes and technology in day-to-day business.|

 Of course, sales enablement roles and responsibilities will vary based on the size of company, sales and distribution model, and markets served.

 If you’re just getting started with defining sales enablement ownership, you might find it helpful to use the RACI framework.
 RACI is a common approach toward allocating team roles, responsibilities, and expectations.
-For example, one person is typically responsible for leading your company’s sales enablement charge, a few are accountable, several more are consulted, and more still are informed.
-In making key decisions about your sales enablement solution, the following might be the matrix:

 - Responsible: Sales enablement lead

 - Accountable: VP of Sales Enablement or VP of Marketing

 - Consulted: VP of Sales, content creators, sales operations